kingzamzon/docs/docs/coreConcepts/LitActionsAndPKPs/litActions.md

 ### Proofs

-A proof is a particular application for a digitial signature.
+A proof is a particular application for a digital signature.
 For example, using a signature to *prove* that a particular interaction took place.

 Signing through Lit Actions opens up the possibilities of verifying information from external sources, such as from a Weather API.
 Within the Lit ecosystem this signed information is called a proof.